hjorslev/awesome-stars/README.md

 - [PSModule/Template-PSModule](https://github.com/PSModule/Template-PSModule) - Template for a PowerShell module repo.
 - [PSModule/Build-PSModule](https://github.com/PSModule/Build-PSModule) - Action that is used to build a PowerShell module.
 - [PSModule/Process-PSModule](https://github.com/PSModule/Process-PSModule) - Process a module from source code to published module.
-- [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Persona
 - [JustinGrote/ModuleFast-action](https://github.com/JustinGrote/ModuleFast-action) -
 - [TrimarcJake/Locksmith](https://github.com/TrimarcJake/Locksmith) - A small tool built to find and fix common misconfigurations in Active Directory Certificate Services.
 - [JustinGrote/ModuleFast](https://github.com/JustinGrote/ModuleFast) - A "fast and loose" way to install modules from Powershell Gallery quickly.
 Meant for CICD, not production